libraryofcelsus/Aetherius_AI_Assistant/readme.md

 All modes upload to the main chatbot's memories, so it's knowledgebase will grow on whatever external data you want!

 **Main Chatbot:** A chatbot with realistic long term memory to serve as your personal Ai companion!
+This is the default mode.
+-*Auto Memory Mode:* Aetherius autonomously decides if it should upload the generated memories to its database.
+-*Manual Memory Mode:* User will be asked if memories should be uploaded at the end after response generation.
+-*Training Memory Mode:* User will be asked if the memories should be uploaded for each type of memory.
+(Implicit and Explicit Short Term)
+-*None:* No memories will be uploaded.

 **Agent Mode** This mode enables the Agent Architecture.
 This will allow Aetherius autonomously generate a research tasklist, as well as connect with external data.
-The memories created from this mode are shared with the main chatbot, allowing Aetherius’s knowledge base to expand over time.
+The memories created from this mode are uploaded to the main chatbot, allowing Aetherius’s knowledge base to expand over time.

 **Web DB:** This checkmark will let you talk to data scraped with the Web Search/Scrape Tool.